earthly/earthly/docs/cloud/satellites/byoc/aws/terraform.md

 Automatic installation requires some conditions to be met.
 If both of these conditions cannot be met, you will need to use the [manual](./manual.md) installation method with the infrastructure provisioned by Terraform.

+1. Terraform is in your `$PATH`.
-1. The install command is run in the same directory as the module containing your BYOC block.
+2. The install command is run in the same directory as the module containing your BYOC block.
 2. The `automatic_installation` output is exported under the name specified by `<output-name>`.
 You could enable automatic installation for the example earlier by adding the following output:

 ```hcl